CasTruyers/PXL_LED_ResearchSystem/README.md

 - Implements custom firmware for controlling the LED system.
 - Interaction with LED_Drivers in OOP style.
 - Web interface for controlling the light spectrum, intensity, and duration, tailored for research purposes.
-- Offers a user-friendly interface for programming and debugging using popular code editors such as VSCode with the ESP-IDF extension.

 ## Dependencies